FAQs

 A massage therapist treats sports injuries such as shin splints, hamstring tears and tennis elbow, and also conditions such as scoliosis, sciatica, RSI (Repetitive Strain Injury), frozen shoulders, tight calves, sore glutes, breathing difficulties and sore, tight shoulders, as well as stress-related conditions such as tension headaches and migraines.

 Massage sessions are charged per hour.
-The cost ranges between £70 and £130.
-However, the price may vary depending on other complementary services, like the option of sliding scales.
+The cost ranges between £80 and £150.
+However, the price may vary depending on other complementary services, such as sliding-scale options.

 In deep tissue massage, pressure is exerted to manipulate the deeper tissues in the body.
 The therapist works on the tissues that lie on top of the muscles.
 On the other hand, sports massage involves manipulating muscle tissues to hasten recovery, relieve pain, improve performance, or ease fatigue in athletes.